muhammad-usama-sardar/ietf-seal-charter/README.md

-The Secure Evidence and Attestation Layer (SEAL) WG will initially deliver a Standards Track protocol that enables peer or mutual attestation for (D)TLS using the extension and/or exporter features of D(TLS).
+The Secure Evidence and Attestation Layer (SEAL) WG will initially deliver a Standards Track protocol that enables peer or mutual attestation for (D)TLS using the extension and/or exporter features of (D)TLS.

 Such a protocol would allow an entity to produce Evidence or an Attestation Result about itself for another party to evaluate.